hellerve/hawkweed/README.rst

 Datatypes
 ---------

-All of the datatypes implemented in hawkweed are mere wrappers around Python standard datatypes.
+Most of the datatypes implemented in hawkweed are mere wrappers around Python standard datatypes.
 If the function does not return anything in the Python datatype, this implementation will return ``self`` to allow for chaining.

+A notable exception is the largely unstable and undocumented ``Future`` class.

 .. code-block:: python